-This six year part-time course is open to everyone.* It offers a comprehensive and engaging study programme, designed for those seeking breadth and depth in their theological understanding.
+This six year part-time programme is open to everyone.* It offers a comprehensive and engaging study programme, designed for those seeking breadth and depth in their theological understanding.
 The creative and challenging range of modules on the BA will introduce you to cutting edge practices in mission and ministry, and to the riches of the biblical world and church history.
 There is also an opportunity for a dissertation in the final year.

 *Subject to satisfying entry requirements – see below.

-This six year part-time course is open to everyone.
+This six year part-time programme is open to everyone.
 It offers a comprehensive and engaging study programme, designed for those seeking breadth and depth in their theological understanding.
 The creative and challenging range of modules on the BA will introduce you to cutting edge practices in mission and ministry, and to the riches of the biblical world and church history.
 There is also an opportunity for a dissertation in the final year.

 BA in Kingdom Theology